juledwar/db-testtools/README.rst

 Docker container.
 Therefore you must have Docker installed before using this fixture.

+If you are already running inside Docker you will need to start the container with `--network-"host"` so that 127.0.0.1 routes to the started PG containers.
+You will need to do up to two extra things:
+ 1. Bind mount /var/run/docker.sock to the container so docker clients can create sibling containers on the host.
+ 2. If you cannot use host networking, supply the IP address of the host's network bridge (usually docker0, etc), so that the fixture knows where to find the PG server.
+The IP address is either supplied via the constructor to `PostgresContainerFixture` or you can set the DBTESTTOOLS_PG_IP_ADDR environment variable.

 Help needed!
 ------------
 This fixture suite is currently not tested itself and would benefit from anyone willing to contribute some unit tests.
-However, it has been in use daily on a large project at Cisco for the last 2 years, and is very stable.
+However, it has been in use daily on a large project at Cisco for a few years now, and is very stable.

 Copyright
 ---------

-db-testtools is copyright (c) 2021 Cisco Systems, Inc. and its affiliates All rights reserved.
+db-testtools is copyright (c) 2021-2023 Cisco Systems, Inc. and its affiliates All rights reserved.